Category

 The early days of the COVID-19 crisis exposed the fragility of just-in-time inventory management systems.
 As supply-chain disruptions cascaded from manufacturers to wholesalers to retailers, various everyday items became nearly unobtainable for weeks on end.

 While the coronavirus pandemic was at the extreme end of the spectrum, hiccups in supply chains are a common occurrence.
 Most companies can survive a brief shipment delay every once in a while.
-But if a critical component becomes unavailable for several months, does your company have the resilience to find a workaround and keep business moving?
+But if a critical component becomes unavailable for several months, does your company have a resilient supply chain to find a workaround and keep business moving?

 Security incidents